DexKit/trading-bot/README.md

 # DexKit Trading Bot (Work in Progress)

-This bot generates volume in decentralized exchanges using ZRX API or could be used by users to accumulate one side or sell one side during a defined time similar to a DCA strategy.
+"This repository contains a bot that utilizes the ZRX API to generate volume on decentralized exchanges.
+It can also be used by users to accumulate or sell one side during a defined time period, similar to a Dollar Cost Averaging (DCA) strategy.
+Additionally, the repository serves as a showcase for programmatically executing swaps."

-Also is a showcase how to do swaps programmatically.

 # Supported Chains

-Mumbai, Polygon and BSC
+Polygon, BSC, Fantom, Avalanche, Arbitrum and Optimism

 # How to start